bruceravel/demeter/documentation/Artemis/extended/qfs.rst

 ------------------------------------------------------------

 This is awesome!
 It would seem that we have a model independent way to generate fitting standards for use in :demeter:`artemis`.
-No more mucking around with Atoms, no more looking up metalloprotein structures.
+No more mucking around with :demeter:`atoms`, no more looking up metalloprotein structures.
 Just use QFS!

-If you think that seems too good to be true – you get a gold star.
+If you think that seems too good to be true |nd| you get a gold star.
 It most certainly is.

 Following the example above, I now show the second neighbor from the